ITfoxtec/FoxIDs/docs/extended-ui.md

 **Select extended UI page**
 You select an extended UI page in the login flow by adding the claim type `open_extended_ui` with the extended UI page name in the first-level claim transforms.
-In a SAML 2.0 authentication method optionally select with the corresponding SAML 2.0 claim `http://schemas.foxids.com/ws/identity/claims/openextendedui` in the first-level claim transforms.
+In a SAML 2.0 authentication method select the extended UI page with the corresponding SAML 2.0 claim `http://schemas.foxids.com/ws/identity/claims/openextendedui` in the first-level claim transforms.
 Subsequently extended UI pages can be selected in the extended UI claim transforms by adding the claim type `open_extended_ui` (JWT claim only) with the next extended UI page name.

 **Example**